-You can find full details of the Council's Data Protection Policy on www.redcar-cleveland.gov.uk or from the contact details at the end of this guide.
+You can find full details of the Council's Data Protection Policy at www.redcar-cleveland.gov.uk or by contacting us using the details below.

 If you need help to read or understand this guide, please speak to your or social care worker, or contact Adult Social Care on 01642 771500.